pub-calculator-io/scientific-calculator/readme.md

-# Scientific Calculator WordPress Widget by [Calculator.iO](https://www.calculator.io/ "Calculator.iO Homepage")
+# Scientific Calculator Widget for WordPress

 This scientific calculator is a free tool that solves complex mathematical expressions by supporting several built-in functions.